-At a universal level a whole school response is required to support the wellbeing of all within the school community.
+At a universal level a whole school response is required to support the wellbeing of all within the school community as we reopen schools.

-At a universal level a whole school response is required to support the wellbeing of all within the school community.
+At a universal level a whole school response is required to support the wellbeing of all within the school community as we reopen schools.
 This response encompasses the following elements:

-1. Implementing physical safety measures
+4.1.1.
+Implementing physical safety measures

-Schools have been provided with practical guidance and support around the safety measures that need to be in place in order to support safety in school for all.
-Understanding the importance of the safety measures that need to be in place requires clear messaging and awareness-raising among school staff, parent and students.
+Schools have been provided with further practical guidance and support around the safety measures that need to be put in place in order to support a safe return to school for all.
+Understanding the importance of the safety measures that need to be in place requires clear and accessible messaging and school staff, parent and student awareness-raising.
 Younger children or those with special educational or additional needs may benefit from developmentally appropriate language and visual supports to help explain any new rules for staying safe at school.
-They may also need opportunities to practise the safety measures and routines.
+They may also need opportunities to practise new safety measures and routines.